TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab4.md

 See `lib/runtime/editor/origins/` for a suitable strategy.

 2. Outline the main method as a subnode of the main class.
-You need to change this strategy in the `minijava.str file`:
+You need to change this strategy in the `minijava.str` file:

     ```
     outline := <custom-label-outline(to-outline-label, to-outline-node)> ast